mikyaj/ngx-rough-notation/projects/ngx-rough-notation/README.md

 | strike-through | This style draws a box around the element               |
 | crossed-off    | This style draws a box around the element               |

-## RoughNotationGroup Component
+## RoughNotation Group Component

-This is a wrapper for multiple annotations, it will trigger the `show()` method on every child annotation after the prev annotation animation is complete.
+This is a wrapper for multiple annotations, it will trigger the `show()` method on every child annotation.

 ### Usage